SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - API
      - Description
-   * - node(NamedType)
+   * - node(SignalKey)
      - Return the corresponding hardware signal
-   * - node(NamedType, Any)
+   * - node(SignalKey, Any)
      - Same as above, but include a second argument which is used as a "secondary key".
 This ease the construction of multi lane hardware.
 For instance, when you have a multi issue CPU pipeline, you can use the lane Int id as secondary key
    * - node.insert(Data)
-     - Return a new NamedType instance which is connected to the given Data hardware signal
+     - Return a new SignalKey instance which is connected to the given Data hardware signal